 No nasty people or ridiculous algorithm can take away the wonderful friends I’ve made and the support they’ve always shown me.
-Seriously, every time I see a real comment from a real person (none of that “amazing 👏🏻👏🏻👏🏻” bot bullshit), it brightens my day.
+Seriously, every time I see a real comment from a real person (none of that “amazing!! *heart emojis* ” bot bs), it brightens my day.

 If we choose to only look at what we don’t have, we’ll never be satisfied with what abundance we already have.
 If you really want to compare, compare yourself to the you from yesterday.

-Not to sound morbid, but when we’re on our deathbeds, I don’t think anyone is going to regret not spending more time blogging or on social media.
+Not to sound morbid, but when we’re on our deathbeds, I don’t think anyone is going to regret not spending more time on social media.

 Before realizing these things, I wanted to shut down my social media accounts and my blog, because it was just too stressful.
 But once I started to see the bigger picture and figure out what my priorities were, all that self-induced stress started to disappear.
 I don’t have to let social media consume me, nor should I let it determine my happiness.